-The Fleurieu Peninsula (pronounced fler-ee-er) was named by Nicolas Baudin in 1802 not long before he met Matthew Flinders at Encounter Bay in April of that year.
+The Fleurieu Peninsula was named by Nicolas Baudin in 1802 not long before he met Matthew Flinders at Encounter Bay in April of that year.

-The name commemorates Count Charles Pierre Claret de Fleurieu (1738-1810) who became a member of the Marine Guards when he was thirteen and half.
+The name commemorates Count Charles Pierre Claret de Fleurieu (1738-1810) who became a member of the Marine Guards when he was thirteen years old.

 - Above: Blowhole Creek, Deep Creek Conservation Park - Photo Credit: Richard Kozuszco